 WELL CONSTRUCTION & DESIGN

 Installing an UV treatment system, or any other water disinfection system is not a substitute for proper well design and construction.
 If a dug well or spring is your only supply option then look at all the treatment options before you decide what to do.
-Recommended treatment process selection:
+A recommended treatment process selection is:

 - Obtain information about your water source and have it tested at a state or EPA certified laboratory.

 - Get your water tested at subsequently appropriate intervals as determined by you and your water treatment professional.